Frequently Asked Questions

 Can I leave campus during the week?

-No. With over 550 delegates and counselors, we restrict off campus travel to emergencies and prearranged events.
+No. With hundreds of delegates and counselors, we restrict off campus travel to emergencies and prearranged events.

 How much “REAL” money do I need to bring?

 We suggest no more than $50.
 All your meals are covered.
 The extra money would be used for snacks at the candy and pop machines in the residence halls and for any souvenirs you might want to purchase (i.e., jackets, shirts, cups, etc.) as well as gas to and from the program if you are driving.
+Debit and Credit cards are also accepted in many locations.
 We are not responsible for lost or stolen articles or money.

 My friends and I are coming to Boys State.
 What are the chances of us rooming together?